 Essence: My invitation to you, dear reader, to journey with me as I seek wisdom and joy from everything around me.

-A Story: This piece was is published in The Christian Century magazine in their May 8, 2019 issue.
+A Story: This piece was published in The Christian Century magazine in their May 8, 2019 issue.
 That date!
-As my friend Hedy says, the Kosher Choreographer is a work, unspooling for me the last starburst of a most amazing birthday year.
+As my friend Hedy says, the Kosher Choreographer is at work, unspooling for me the last starburst of a most amazing birthday year.

-About Me: You’ll see a photo of me and bouquet of petals and blooms and things I know and love.
+About Me: You’ll see a photo of me, a bouquet of petals and blooms and a glimpse into things I know and love.

-You’ll see those sections at the top.
+A word about navigation: You’ll see the section names at the top; select one to see my posts in each category.
 I also encourage you to scroll all the way to the bottom of each blog post.
 You’ll see a place for comments.
-I love you, dear friends, for engaging here with me and each other!
+How I enjoy, dear friends, as you engage with me and each other!

 I also hope you enjoy the photographs.
 In 2018, I traveled to Cambodia, Scotland, Vietnam and China.
+(I’m telling you: it was an amazing year.)
 I still marvel at those experiences and all the photos I was able to take.
 Even if they are not quite on point, I splash them everywhere because they make me happy.
 Maybe they’ll delight you too.

 If you’re still reading (thank you!), scroll down and you’ll see what I mean about the special features at the bottom, including a photo of my parents on their wedding day, February 1, 1958.
 I love you, Mom & Dad!